-Disorganised and cluttered storage areas, especially medicine cabinets and pantries, are likely to contain out-of-date products that are no longer fit for use.
+Disorganised and cluttered storage areas, especially medicine cabinets, pantries, and hallway cupboards are likely to contain out-of-date products that are no longer fit for use.
 Old medication, though not always unsafe, can lead to confusion, and should be disposed of at a local pharmacy drop off point.

-Heavy rain can cause outdoor areas to become slippery, so consider keeping a couple of easy-to-prepare meals in the freezer for when it’s particularly wet.
-All it means is that you or your loved can avoid having to go out during inclement weather.
+Heavy rain and fallen leaves can cause outdoor areas to become slippery, so consider keeping a couple of easy-to-prepare meals in the freezer for when it’s particularly wet.
+This means you or your loved can avoid having to go out during poor weather.

 Having a security system and being prepared for emergencies are not only good for staying safe, they also give vulnerable adults peace of mind, which is incredibly important in making sure people are confident in their homes.